brandur/sorg/content/articles/psql-objects.md

             * **Relation:** Any other type of named Postgres object like a table, view, index, or function.

-!fig src="/assets/images/psql-objects/cluster.svg" caption="A database cluster: tables nested within a schema, nested within a database."
+{{Figure "A database cluster: tables nested within a schema, nested within a database."
+(NewImgSrcAndAlt "/assets/images/psql-objects/cluster.svg" "A database cluster: tables nested within a schema, nested within a database.")}}

 See [the Postgres documentation][schemas-docs] for more information about each of these layers.